TomPace101/nanopore_diffusion/new_notes.md

 xml, yaml, hdf5.
 You'll have to run on another computer to find the issues.

-_TODO_ go ahead and switch request refactoring into the master First, make a branch tracking what is now the master branch.

 _TODO_ bring in the series object from old postproc, so line_profile will work

 _TODO_ try to switch all locator rendering to the late method.